Quest1mc/Quest1mc/README.md

 - Inspiration
   - sometimes we need some quick and massive contacts, so the initiative to create and scrap information from the largest Google search engine

+to do
+change the way the info is loaded and scraped to english or at least use the currunt scrap setting to update properly name phone website address reviews ranking